Girl standing in the foreground, children (blurry) on the floor in the background

 2022

-On April 22, REACH grad student Suzanne Varnell presented her thesis titled, "Visual arts activities relate to cortisol and observed interest for preschool children".
-Suzanne graduated from the WCU Psych MS program in May and moved onto the Psychological Sciences PhD Program at Purdue University in August to continue her studies.
+In April, REACH grad student Suzanne Varnell presented her thesis titled, "Visual arts activities relate to cortisol and observed interest for preschool children".
+Suzanne graduated from the WCU Psych MS program in May and is now continuing her studies through a PhD Program at Purdue University.

 • Brown, E.D., Varnell, S., Holochwost, S.J., Wolf, D.P., Garnett, M.L., Velazquez-Martin, B., Allen, A., Malatesta, J. (April, 2022).
 Visual arts activities relate to cortisol and observed interest for preschool children.